 Specific Requirements

-Review training records to verify compliance with 10 CFR 19.12, Instructions to Workers.
+Review training records to verify compliance with 10 CFR 19.12, “Instructions to Workers.”
 Verify that employees receive the training at the frequency specified in the license application, if applicable.

-Review training in the of radiation protection and evaluate if training is in compliance with license requirements.
+Review training in the area of radiation protection and evaluate if training is in compliance with license requirements.

 02.03 Safety-Significant Events

-Determine whether the licensee has implemented a evaluate safety-significant events in the of radiation protection license requirements.
+Determine whether the licensee has implemented a means to review and evaluate safety-significant events in the area of radiation protection as per license requirements.
 Review events involving licensed material that occurred since the last IP 88030 inspection.

 Specific Requirements

-Determine whether the licensee has implemented a evaluate safety-significant events in the of radiation protection license requirements.
+Determine whether the licensee has implemented a means to review and evaluate safety-significant events in the area of radiation protection as per license requirements.
 Review events involving licensed material since the last IP 88030 inspection.

-Determine if the events affected worker health and safety or occurred as a result of a deficiency in the radiation protection Determine if the event conditionresulted in a violation of an applicable regulatory requirement.
+Determine if the events affected worker health and safety or occurred as a result of a deficiency in the radiation protection program.
+Determine if the event condition(s) resulted in a violation of an applicable regulatory requirement.
 Evaluate the significance of the event.

 Determine if the event met reportability requirements.
 Verify that the licensee complied with reportability requirements for: